-Well I’m about to change that.
-I’m going to tell you the most common bathroom decorating mistakes people make.
-AND I’ll give you some realistically affordable, insanely easy fixes that will truly transform your bathroom whether you are remodeling or just trying to update your builder basic bathroom.
+The first step is to avoid making some of the most common bathroom decorating mistakes.
+I’ll share with you some realistically affordable, insanely easy fixes that will truly transform your bathroom whether you are remodeling or just trying to update your builder basic bathroom.

 Replace the big frame-less mirror with 1 large framed mirror or 2 smaller framed mirrors.
 If you’re on a super tight budget and don’t have time to scour garage/estate sales and thrift shops, you could just frame out the existing mirror.
 Big box stores like Home Depot & Lowe’s have loads of low cost molding that can be used to make a frame.
 This is also a good option if your mirror has been glued to the wall by the builder.
 Even though it’s much sturdier when it’s glued and secured with clips, it can be a mess to remove.
 So framing it in place is a good way to go.

-Plastic shower curtains.
-Just say no. Unless it’s just for a liner, there is absolutely no reason to hang a sheet of plastic in front of your shower (or anyplace else).
+- Just say no to the plastic shower curtain.
+Unless it’s just for a liner, there is absolutely no reason to hang a sheet of plastic in front of your shower (or anyplace else).
 There are just too many options for decorative shower curtains.

-If you really want to make a statement or go higher end, use fabric or curtains instead.
+- If you really want to make a statement or go higher end, use fabric or curtains instead with a waterproof liner.
 And follow the same rules as for window treatments – hang curtains high and allow them to drop down to the floor.
 Use decorative hardware and even tiebacks.

 Bonus: they are washable.
-That plastic will only last so long.
+That plastic curtains are too but they will only last so long.

-Imagine your guests (or even you) using the hall bath that has run out of “TP”.
+Imagine using the hall bath that has run out of “TP” & you didn’t notice it before you went to “do your business”.
 There are no cabinets to look in, no shelves, no baskets.
-Just the commode, sink, a (cute little) hand towel and a fast approaching panic attack.
+Just the toilet, sink, a (cute little) hand towel and a fast approaching panic attack.

 What do do, what to DO?!
 You & your budget are not ready for all new bathroom cabinets or a full on remodel.
 No problem.
-Add a couple of inexpensive shelves and arrange a few extra rolls, with some pretty (or handsome) hand towels, and a decorative item or 2.
-OR… get a couple of nice, natural fiber baskets.
+The simplest fix is to get a couple of nice, natural fiber baskets.
 They can be big enough to use on the floor or small enough to fit on top of the tank.
 Problem solved.